Kevin Weekes: Playing career

 Weekes was the primary goaltender for the Hurricanes during the 2002–03 season playing in 51 games and compiling a 14–24–9 record and was the primary goaltender for the Hurricanes in 2003-04 playing in 66 games compiling a 23–30–11 record.

-Weekes signed with the New York Rangers as a free agent prior to the 2004–05 NHL lock-out, winning his first start with the Rangers on October 5, 2005, in a game against the Philadelphia Flyers.
+Weekes signed with the New York Rangers as a free agent prior to the 2004–05 NHL lock-out, winning his first start with the Rangers on October 5, 2005 in a game against the Philadelphia Flyers.
 His time with the Rangers looked to be promising until an injury kept him out and he lost his number one spot to Henrik Lundqvist.
 Lundqvist came in to play in place of Weekes and played exceptionally well.
 Weekes remained in good spirits upon his healthy return to the team even though he had been bumped to the number two spot and back up to the rookie Lundqvist.
 He became an unrestricted free agent following a less-than-stellar 2006–07 season.

-On July 5, 2007, he signed with the New Jersey Devils to serve as a backup to All-Star Martin Brodeur.
+On July 5, 2007 he signed with the New Jersey Devils to serve as a backup to All-Star Martin Brodeur.
 In the 2008–09 season, Brodeur suffered an injury which sidelined him for almost the entire season.
 This left Weekes and Scott Clemmensen battling for the number one spot.
 Brodeur returned, Weekes remained as the backup and Clemmensen was sent back down to the AHL.
 Weekes was injured in a game on 3 April 2009.
 Clemmensen took over as the backup to Brodeur.
-The Devils made the playoffs but lost to the Carolina Hurricanes in Game 7 of the Eastern Conference quarter finals.
+The Devils made the playoffs, but lost to the Carolina Hurricanes in Game 7 of the Eastern Conference Quarterfinals.

 Weekes announced his retirement from playing on September 27, 2009.

 Broadcasting career

 Weekes made history in 2009, when he became the first black analyst in ice hockey.
 Weekes provides colour commentary for NHL games on the NHL Network and Hockey Night in Canada.
 In The Hockey News 2011 edition of the 100 Most Powerful people in ice hockey, Weekes was considered one of the Top 40 under the age of 40.

 In 2021, Weekes made his debut as an analyst for the NHL on ESPN.
-He appeared during ESPN coverage of the 2021 NHL Expansion Draft and the 2021 NHL Draft.
+He appeared during ESPN coverage of the 2021 NHL expansion draft and the 2021 NHL draft.

+During the 2022 NHL trade deadline, Weekes became a social media darling when he started reporting on trades on video from odd places.
+Although he started off posting simple selfie videos from normal locations, he quickly started adding more substance, such as reporting from a barber's chair, or with the New York City skyline in the background.
+Many fans started create memes, manipulating the background so that it would seem that Weekes would report on different crazy locations, such as space and various world landmarks, and even some fictional locale.
+As the deadline went on, Weekes continued to lean into the bit, even reporting a trade with a small trash bin on his head, obscuring his head.
+Since the viral deadline, Weekes has continued making such videos.